Alano Espanol

 The attack of an Alano Espanol is a unique and serious event that could very well lead to the death of the individual or animal it is directed against.
 Unlike many breeds that will repeatedly bite and release or that can be fought off once an attack begins; this is not the case with the Spanish Alano.
 When attacking its prey it will totally ignore pain or fear and grasp and hold its prey regardless of the size, nature or aggressiveness of its adversary, not releasing until it is given the order to do so by its master.
 It is known to fight wild boars or bulls to the end of its own life for the sake of following its master’s orders.
 For this same reason it is recommended that only experienced, responsible and stable individuals choose to own this breed.
 In many ways it can be a bit like owning a guided missile, as the Alano Espanol will just as vigorously attack a human on his master’s command.

-This breed does tend to get along well with other dogs in the same household.
-This trait is owing to the breeds historical use in the performance of its duties as part of a team that included other breeds and other adult dogs of the same sex.
-It does have a tendency to try and dominate other dogs of the same sex; so these pairings in a household environment should be supervised to prevent injury to either animal.
-In situations where the other dog refuses to submit, a fight is likely to occur as they try and establish their roles within the pack hierarchy.
-In households where the dogs have grown up together problems are generally rare.
+The Alano Espanol generally gets along well with other dogs in the same household, thanks to its historical use as part of a team that included other breeds and dogs of both sexes.
+However, it does have a tendency to try and dominate other dogs of the same sex.
+This means that pairings of same-sex dogs in a household should be supervised to prevent any potential injury.
+If one dog refuses to submit, a fight may occur as they try to establish their roles within the pack hierarchy.
+In households where the dogs have grown up together, problems are generally rare, as they are more likely to have established a stable dynamic.

 An intelligent dog with superior skills as a working dog it is the perfect combination of functionality, beauty, strength and undying devotion to its master.
 Its natural intelligence means that the Alano Espanol is quick to pick up on new concepts and ideas, so training needs to be kept fun and entertaining or the dog will quickly become bored.
 The overall objective of training this breed is always that of being able to establish and maintain the human’s role as Alpha or pack leader.